This blog may contain affiliate links. Read our disclosure policy for more info.

 The best way to avoid scams is to know ’em!
 There are lots of ways to get scammed, but many are avoidable with a little research.
 And even though scams are always changing, a little awareness and common sense can still help you avoid being a victim.

 One of the most common scams is Taxi Scams, particularly operators who overcharge tourists.
 An easy way to avoid this is to only travel with approved drivers, ensure the meter is on, and have a general idea of the travel route/cost.
 When practical, you can also take transport options with set prices, like public buses.
-And if you want to take a day trip from Cancun, there are several tours from Cancun that include round-trip transportation so you won’t need to worry about taxi scams.
+And if you want to take a day trip from Cancun, several tours from Cancun that include round-trip transportation so you won’t need to worry about taxi scams.

 The Bird Poop Scam is also popular, where one person will smear some white paste on your shoulder.
 One scammer will pretend to notice and help you clean it while the other picks your pockets.
 This is a classic diversion tactic, and you should always be aware of this technique, as there are a few ways to execute it!
 Sometimes it is a drink or food that will get “spilled” on you.

 Some simple, sneakier scams are found at bars and restaurants.
 You might be provided a menu with different prices jacked up for tourists, where the actual price is much cheaper.
 An easy way to avoid this is to check out online reviews with menus or stick with restaurants with set prices on a board or menu outside.
-Bars might scam you by putting extra drinks or charges on your bill, which can also be easily avoided by paying for drinks as you go, or keeping track of your tab (not getting too drunk also helps with this one!).
+Bars might scam you by putting extra drinks or charges on your bill, which can also be easily avoided by paying for drinks as you go or keeping track of your tab (not getting too drunk also helps with this one!).

 Another timeless scam is the Airport Scam, usually used on folks who arrive on delayed flights.
 Since many hotels and accommodations offer prearranged transfers, the scammers hang around the arrivals hall, convincing visitors that their ride has already left and they’ll have to come with them instead.
 Don’t trust them, and have a contact number for your prearranged ride just in case you need to find information after delays.
+Or better yet, we like to have a pre-booked Cancun Airport Shuttle, as they track your flight and show up even if your flight is delayed!

 Diseases in Cancun